Boeing B-17 Flying Fortress: Initial USAAF operations over Europe

-The air corps – renamed United States Army Air Forces (USAAF) on 20 June 1941 – used the B-17 and other bombers to bomb from high altitudes with the aid of the then-secret Norden bombsight, known as the "Blue Ox", which was an optical electromechanical gyrostabilized analog computer.
+The US Army Air Corps – renamed United States Army Air Forces (USAAF) on 20 June 1941 – used the B-17 and other bombers to bomb from high altitudes with the aid of the secret Norden bombsight, known as the "Blue Ox", which was an optical electromechanical gyrostabilized analog computer.
 The device was able to determine, from variables put in by the bombardier, the point at which the bombs should be released to hit the target.
 The bombardier essentially took over flight control of the aircraft during the bomb run, maintaining a level altitude during the final moments before release.

 The USAAF began building up its air forces in Europe using B-17Es soon after entering the war.
 The first Eighth Air Force units arrived in High Wycombe, England, on 12 May 1942, to form the 97th Bomb Group.
 On 17 August 1942, 12 B-17Es of the 97th, with the lead aircraft piloted by Major Paul Tibbets and carrying Brigadier General Ira Eaker as an observer, were close escorted by four squadrons of RAF Spitfire IXs (and a further five squadrons of Spitfire Vs to cover the withdrawal) on the first Eighth Air Force heavy bomber raid over Europe, against the large railroad marshalling yards at Rouen-Sotteville in France, while a further six aircraft flew a diversionary raid along the French coast.
 The operation, carried out in good visibility, was a success, with only minor damage to one aircraft, unrelated to enemy action, and half the bombs landing in the target area.

-Two additional groups arrived in Britain at the same time, bringing with them the first B-17Fs, which served as the primary AAF heavy bomber fighting the Germans until September 1943.
-As the raids of the American bombing campaign grew in numbers and frequency, German interception efforts grew in strength (such as during the attempted bombing of Kiel on 13 June 1943), such that unescorted bombing missions came to be discouraged.
+Two more groups arrived in Britain at the same time, bringing with them the first B-17Fs, which served as the primary AAF heavy bomber fighting the Germans until September 1943.
+As the raids of the American bombing campaign grew in numbers and frequency, German interception efforts grew in strength, such as during the attempted bombing of Kiel on 13 June 1943, such that unescorted bombing missions came to be discouraged.